 In Windows 7 and later, you might need to click the Show hidden icons button (arrowhead up) to see the green check mark icon.

-Your new disk device will also have the first available drive letter (F: in this example) and Type named "Removable Disk" when you open My Computer or Windows Explorer:
+Your new disk device will also have the first available drive letter (F: in this example) and Type called "Removable Disk" when you open My Computer (aka This PC since Windows 8.1) or Windows/File Explorer.

-When you need to unplug your external data device, click (or right-click) the Safely Remove Hardware (and Eject Media) icon in Notification Area and choose Safely remove <the type of your device> (in Windows XP and Vista) or Eject <the type of your device> (in Windows 7, 8 and 8.1).
+When you need to unplug your data device, click (or right-click) the Safely Remove Hardware (and Eject Media) icon in Taskbar Notification Area (aka System Tray) and choose Safely remove <the type of your device> (in Windows XP and Vista) or Eject <the type of your device> (in Windows 7, 8 and 8.1).

 If everything is fine and nothing is using the device, Windows XP, 7, 8 and 8.1 users will see a pop-up message that it is now safe to remove your device.
 Windows Vista will open a dialog window for this.